winningproduct/learn-portal/content/introduction/06-wp-content-summary.md

 -	**Scalability Verification:** Make sure your application scales as users grow.
 Explore scale up and scale out strategies while maintaining SLA obligations and efficient cost of operations.
 -	**Continuous Improvement Strategy:** Rapidly respond to market conditions and learnings to sustain competitive edge.
 Iteratively improve the product with improve , invent, or buy decisions aligning with business goals and timelines.
--	**Monitoring and Incident Management:** Monitor system health, detect and alert about system malfunctions and failures.
+-	**Monitoring & Incident Management:** Monitor system health, detect and alert about system malfunctions and failures.
 While exception monitoring deals with problems within the product, incident management deals with problems on the larger stack of software and hardware.
 -	**Hot-fix Process:** Define team and process arrangement to release an update to fix a critical or major error while maintaining SLA obligations in production.
 -	**Inbound Marketing Plan:** Increase ‘quality’ traffic to the web site by pushing relevant content to the right-minded people via digital marketing channels such as search engine optimization and social media.
 Continue to help, support and maintain a relationship with both potential and existing customers.
 -	**Lead Nurture Process:** Start educating prospects, build awareness of your organization and its products.
 Build trust and build a good relationship making it more likely that the potential client will choose you when it's time to buy.